Coroutine: Implementations

 As of 2003, many of the most popular programming languages, including C and its derivatives, do not have built-in support for coroutines within the language or their standard libraries.
 This is, in large part, due to the limitations of stack-based subroutine implementation.
-An exception is the C++ library Boost.Context, part of boost libraries, which supports context swapping on ARM, MIPS, PowerPC, SPARC and x86 on POSIX, Mac OS X and Windows.
+An exception is the C++ library Boost.Context, part of Boost, which supports context swapping on ARM, MIPS, PowerPC, SPARC and x86 on POSIX, Mac OS X and Windows.
 Coroutines can be built upon Boost.Context.

 In situations where a coroutine would be the natural implementation of a mechanism, but is not available, the typical response is to use a closure – a subroutine with state variables (static variables, often boolean flags) to maintain an internal state between calls, and to transfer control to the correct point.
 Conditionals within the code result in the execution of different code paths on successive calls, based on the values of the state variables.
 Another typical response is to implement an explicit state machine in the form of a large and complex switch statement or via a goto statement, particularly a computed goto.
 Such implementations are considered difficult to understand and maintain, and a motivation for coroutine support.

 Threads, and to a lesser extent fibers, are an alternative to coroutines in mainstream programming environments today.
 Threads provide facilities for managing the real-time cooperative interaction of simultaneously executing pieces of code.
 Threads are widely available in environments that support C (and are supported natively in many other modern languages), are familiar to many programmers, and are usually well-implemented, well-documented and well-supported.
 However, as they solve a large and difficult problem they include many powerful and complex facilities and have a correspondingly difficult learning curve.
 As such, when a coroutine is all that is needed, using a thread can be overkill.

 One important difference between threads and coroutines is that threads are typically preemptively scheduled while coroutines are not.
 Because threads can be rescheduled at any instant and can execute concurrently, programs using threads must be careful about locking.
 In contrast, because coroutines can only be rescheduled at specific points in the program and do not execute concurrently, programs using coroutines can often avoid locking entirely.
 This property is also cited as a benefit of event-driven or asynchronous programming.

 Since fibers are cooperatively scheduled, they provide an ideal base for implementing coroutines above.
 However, system support for fibers is often lacking compared to that for threads.